4d/docs/docs/commands-legacy/invoke-action.md

 **Note:** Standard edit actions (Cut, Copy, Paste, Select all, Clear, Undo/Redo) ignore the *target* parameter, if passed.
 Such actions are always executed synchronously in the context of the editable object that has the focus.

 The **INVOKE ACTION** command does not generate an error, for example, if the requested action is not available in the current context.
-You must validate the expected action using the [Get action info](get-action-info.md) command.
+You must validate the expected action using the [Action info](action-info.md) command.

 #### Example 1